iszczesniak/cpp/containers/index.md

 * Przestroga: \red{lepiej nie używać!}

-# Iterating over the elements of a container
+# Forward-iterating over the elements of a container

+We can forward-iterate over the elements of a container (or, more broadly, a range) in two ways: the old, and the new.

-## Forward-iterating the old way
+## Iterating the old way

 As shown in the example below, you can forward-iterate over the elements of a container the old way, which is a bit tedious, because